MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/deprecation-of-software-publisher-certificates-and-commercial-release-certificates.md

 No, all production driver packages must be submitted to, and signed by Microsoft.

-### Does every new production version of a driver package need to be signed by Microsoft?
+### Does every new Production version of a driver package need to be signed by Microsoft?

-Yes, every time a production version of a driver package is rebuilt, it must be signed by Microsoft
+Yes, every time a Production level driver package is rebuilt, it must be signed by Microsoft

 ### Will we continue to be able to sign non-driver code with our existing 3rd party issued certificates after 2021?